Below are some frequently asked questions about fingerprints. If you have further questions or concerns, please contact Human Resources.

 Can the FBI reject my fingerprints because of poor print quality?

 Yes.
-If the FBI notifies us that they cannot accept your first fingerprint record, you must submit a new set of fingerprints.
-If the FBI rejects your fingerprint record a second time we will ask them for a Name and Date of Birth Clearance.
+If the FBI notifies us they cannot accept your first fingerprint record, you must submit a new set of fingerprints.
+If the FBI rejects your fingerprint record multiple times we will ask them for a Name and Date of Birth Clearance.